 Latino Children's Literature Consultant

-Meet Día Dynamo Oralia Garza de Cortes - this month we honor Día’s madrina, godmother in Spanish, a person traditionally chosen because of her commitment to the well-being of a child.
+I often refer to Oralia Garza de Cortes as Día’s madrina, godmother in Spanish, a person traditionally chosen because of her commitment to the well-being of a child.
 In 1996, minutes after I was first zapped by the Día idea, the Tucson REFORMA Chapter quickly volunteered to help.
-Soon after, my friend and literacy advocacy colleague, the respected Oralia Garza de Córtes, committed to connecting the Día concept to Reforma nationally.
+Soon after, Oralia enthusiastically committed to connecting the Día concept to REFORMA nationally.
 REFORMA, of course, became the first organization to partner with me in growing Día.
-Gracias, gracias, Oralia, for your commitment to Día nationally and internationally.
-Read our interview with Oralia.
+Oralia has helped me and ALSC increase Día awareness within ALA and in libraries across the country.
+She has also promoted the Día initiative internationally.
+Gracias, Oralia!

 April 2010

-Laurina Cashin and Bobbie Combs
+Bobbie Combs

-We Love Children's Books
+Partner in We Love Children's Books (MD)

 Beatriz Pascual Wallace